jlevy/og-equity-compensation/README.md

 helped the first 3,000 employees of Facebook split roughly **$23 billion** at the time the company became public ([Financial Times](https://www.ft.com/content/d6599ae0-5738-11e1-869b-00144feabdc0)).

-But the [ways equity can be granted](#how-equity-is-granted) as compensation—in the forms of restricted stock, stock options, and restricted stock units—are **notoriously complex**.
+But the [ways equity can be granted](#how-equity-is-granted) as compensation—including restricted stock, stock options, and restricted stock units—are **notoriously complex**.
 Equity compensation involves confounding terminology, legal obscurities, and many high-stakes decisions for those who give and receive it.